fritzy/Dulcimer/README.md

 Requirements:

 * Models must have a name option.
-* Models must have a db or a dbdir.
+* Models must have a db.
 * Models may have a bucket.
 You may also define buckets elsewhere if dynamic.

 __Note__: Multiple models can and should use the same bucket.